spatialstatisticsupna/Dowry_JRSSA_article/README.md

 # R code
 R code to fit the spatio-temporal models described in the paper, and to reproduce the results, has been included [here](https://github.com/spatialstatisticsupna/Dowry_JRSSA_article/blob/master/R/).
+Slight modifications have been introduced in order to be compatible with the 20.01.08 testing version of INLA.
+More precisely, we eliminate the redundant constraints in the extraconstr argument of the INLA::inla() function.

 # References
 Vicente, G., Goicoa, T., Fernandez-Rasines, P., and Ugarte, M.D.
 (2020).
 Crime against women in India: unveiling spatial patterns and temporal trends of dowry deaths in the districs of Uttar Pradesh.